AlessandroYorba/Alduin/README.md

 ### Screenshots ###

-The following screenshots are of Alduin using Vi IMproved 7.3 in iTerm 2.1.4
+The following screenshots of Alduin were made using a default Vi IMproved 7.3 displayed in [iTerm 2.1.4](https://www.iterm2.com) with Jose Elera Campana's Plug-in for extending the syntax for JavaScript [vim-javascript-syntax](https://github.com/jelera/vim-javascript-syntax).
+Enjoy!!

 #### JavaScript ####